Northern Ontario School of Medicine, Sudbury, Canada

 I have found that the Associate Member Council-sponsored workshops I have attended since joining AACR as an associate member in 2010 have helped me to determine the direction of my research interests and career direction.
 My experiences, including laboratory, clinic and population-based investigations, coupled with my administrative service as a graduate student representative on several committees, has led me to want to work with and for other students who are also navigating early-stage training and careers in this ever changing field of cancer research.
 As a member of the Associate Member Council, I am honored to serve my colleagues by helping to conceive of and design programs that benefit my peers in their professional development as cancer researchers during this time of change.

-Research Associate, IQUIBICEN-CONICET, Department of Biological Chemistry
+Assistant Researcher, IQUIBICEN-CONICET, Department of Biological Chemistry

 School of Sciences, University of Buenos Aires, Buenos Aires, Argentina